AnnabelleLew/language-corrector/README.md

 `pip install --upgrade language-check`

 in command line to install the language check library that supports this library.
+(This should take a few minutes.)

 NOTE: language-check is dependent on languagetool being downloaded.
 Please download the desktop version from https://languagetool.org/, and unzip!
 (This may take around half an hour.)